-As in any Hindu temple the first prayer is offered to Lord Ganesha and here too you can see a huge idol of Him.
-Next by the side we can see the story of Sri KaalaHasthi carved out in the rock.
-Further down is the idol of Saptha Kanikas.
+As in any Hindu temple, the first prayer is offered to Lord Ganesha, and here too, you can see a huge idol of Him.
+Next, by the side, we can see the story of Sri KaalaHasthi carved out in the rock.
+Further down is the model of Saptha Kanikas.

 Story of Lepakshi Temple:

 You would see the first Shiv Linga brightly polished under the seven-headed serpent.
 This is the iconic image of Lepakshi.

 There is a kitchen right opposite the Shiv Linga.
 Once, when the workers arrived, the lady had not yet completed the cooking.
 So she asks them to wait.
 She went in to finish cooking, and when she came out, the monolithic stone had been carved into a seven-headed serpent, coiled around guarding the Shiva Lingam.